 Online Dinner and Kwentuhan

 One thing I like about Kamote Club is that we get to freely voice out our suggestions, without getting discriminated or unheard.
 The initial suggestion was just to eat dinner together – online.
 Back in the days when we were still able to physically report to work, we do love eating out for dinner.
 So to revive those days of debating where to eat, what to eat, and who should pay, we agreed to eat dinner together – and compare the food we prepared (or prepared for us by our family).

 Then another suggestion came out: to hold a Trivia Night where we get to answer fun facts and win cash prize which will be utilized as donation for our chosen recipient.
 It’s not that big, but enough to keep the fun and learning going.
-A trivia master was assigned to prepare sets of questions about a certain topic – social media fun facts for our first round – and the rest of the group gets to answer the questions by holding out our answers or sending it privately to the game master.
-We plan to try other platforms for this on our next session: Kahoot!, Word Cloud, and some other engaging online sites to name a few.
+A trivia master was assigned to prepare sets of questions about a certain topic – social media fun facts, video conferencing apps, Kdrama trivia – and the rest of the group gets to answer the questions using Kahoot! or other gaming apps.

 Finally, and what I most like about this support group session is our faith sharing.
 Like many of us, my faith is easily shaken, especially during trying times.
 So it’s kind of comforting to be able to pray together and pray for each other.
 We were initially tasked to choose a bible verse which we get to share with the group – no explanations needed.
 Words are powerful; and as these verses personally moved us, these may also provide enlightenment to our friends.

 The following week, a different kind of prayer was prepared by the assigned prayer leader.
 And it gets amazing to see how prayers can take different forms.